-The Borough Council will seek housing densities that make efficient use of land and relate to the context.
-All residential development will need to be at an appropriate density and massing for the area having regard to;
+The Local Planning Authority will support development densities that make efficient use of land and relate to the specific opportunities and constraints of proposed development sites.
+Proposals with development densities that encourage sustainable transport and help sustain local amenities will be supported.
+In particular all residential development will need to be at an appropriate density and massing, having regard to:

-- The character of the site and its immediate surroundings, as well as the wider locality - The adequacy of the access and the local road network to accommodate the traffic likely to be generated by the proposed development as well as the level of access to sustainable modes of transport; - The existing landscaping, trees and hedgerows on the site and the need for further landscaping; - Provision of appropriate on site amenities to serve the development in accordance with policy SG6 and any relevant adopted guidance; - Provision of appropriate parking to serve the development in accordance with relevant standards and policy DM22

-The density of the residential development also needs to ensure an adequate standard of residential accommodation is provided for the occupants in accordance with policy DM12 which is also appropriate to the mix and type of housing provided as informed by the various housing policies set out in the local Plan
+- (i) The character of the site and its immediate surroundings, as well as the wider locality, including where applicable the setting of important heritage assets; - (ii) The adequacy of the access and the local road network to accommodate the traffic likely to be generated by the proposed development as well as the scope to enhance walking and cycling access to local amenities and public transport; - (iii) The existing landscaping, trees and hedgerows on the site and the need for further landscaping; - (iv) The provision of appropriate on-site amenities to serve the development in accordance with policy SG6 and any relevant adopted guidance including the provision of open space and sustainable drainage facilities where suitable; - (v) The provision of appropriate parking to serve the development in accordance with the relevant standards and policy DM22. - (vi) An adequate standard of residential accommodation being provided for future occupants in accordance with policy DM12. - (vii) An appropriate mix and type of housing as informed by the various housing policies set out in the Local Plan.